Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

     - `applicator: BiFunction<ItemStack, ItemStack, ItemStack>`{: .language-javascript }: A bi-function that receives two `ItemStack`s, the output stack and the input stack[^2], and returns an `ItemStack`, the modified output stack.
 Performs the modifications to the output stack
 - `.withInventory(id: String, applicator: TriFunction<ItemStack, ItemStack, Iterable<ItemStack>, ItemStack>)`{: .language-javascript .m-link #ism-with-inv }: Registers a modifier that is input dependent and has access to an iterable view of the input inventory
     - `id: String`{: .language-javascript }: A string, the registry id to register the modifier as
-    - `applicator: TriFunction<ItemStack, ItemStack, Iterable<ItemStack>, ItemStack>`{: .language-javascript }: A tri-function that receives two `ItemStack`s, the output stack and the input stack[^2], and an `Iterable<ItemStack>`, an iterable view of the input inventory, and returns an `ItemStack`, the modified output stack.
+    - `applicator: TriFunction<ItemStack, ItemStack, Iterable<ItemStack>, ItemStack>`{: .language-javascript }: A tri-function that receives two `ItemStack`s, the output stack and the input stack[^2], and an `Iterable<ItemStack>`{: .language-javascript }, an iterable view of the input inventory, and returns an `ItemStack`, the modified output stack.
 Performs the modifications to the output stack

 [^2]: This stack should *not* be modified at all